bxparks/rpn83p/USER_GUIDE.md

 behave exactly like the `2ND` `EE` button.
 This allows scientific notation numbers to be entered quickly without having to press the `2ND` button repeatedly.

+Emulating the input system of the HP-42S was surprisingly complex and subtle, and some features and idiosyncrasies of the HP-42S could not be carried over due to incompatibilities with the underlying TI-OS.
+I'm not sure that documenting all the corner cases would be useful because it would probably be tedious to read.
+I hope that the input system is intuitive and self-consistent enough that you can just play around with it and learn how it works.

 <a name="RPNStack"></a>
 ### RPN Stack